Stein0827/theater-app/microservices/theater_location/README.md

 ## Ilya Pindrus (#56616694 - ilya-pindrus)

 ### Description
 The Theater Location Service functions as a cache when locating theaters within a specified zipcode.
 When a query for locale theaters is made, the service returns all the theaterIds within a specified radius.
 The Theater Location service is also responsible for updating the database when theaters are created and deleted to always hold up to date information.
+The service exceeds expectations becuase it utilizes a MVC architecture for better isolation of tasks and mimics the design of a professional code base.

 ### Interactions
 The Theater Location service interacts with the Theater Service.
 The Theater Location's database is updated when the Theater service sends an event indicating that a theater was either created or deleted.